 High Performance vs. Conventional

 A network of interlocking elastic cavities and struts forming cell structures comprise flexible polyurethane foam.
-Conventional polyurethane has a fine and consistent cell structure while high performance varieties are characterized by random-sized and fairly coarse cells.
+Conventional polyurethane has a fine and consistent cell structure while high-performance varieties are characterized by random-sized and fairly coarse cells.

 The smooth cells associated with conventional foam have one disadvantage.
-Since cells have similar structure and cavities, they all collapse at the same rate when pressure is applied.
-Since high performance polyurethane foam has cells that are diverse structures and sizes, they provide a variety of functions simultaneously.
+Since cells have similar structures and cavities, they all collapse at the same rate when pressure is applied.
+Since high-performance polyurethane foam has cells that are diverse structures and sizes, they provide a variety of functions simultaneously.
 For example, those with developed struts provide buoyant support to prevent “bottoming out” while fine cells give way to provide a plush surface.
 The combined effect of varying strut diminishes and cavity sizes create a unique cradling feel that is also very supportive.

 Manufactured from natural fibers, plant-based polyurethane foam has become quite popular in the mattress industry.
 It is typically made from bamboo, hemp, or kelp, and it is highly resistant to heat, moisture, mold, and pests.

 Plant-derived oils are used for 15 to 20 percent of polyps in this foam.
 Soy oil is the most popular option, but palm and coconut oils are also sometimes used.
 This type of foam is thought of as being eco-friendly, and it usually is chemical-free, which is good news to allergy and asthma sufferers.
 However, there is still criticism and debate over the “green” claims made by some manufacturers of plant-based polyurethane.
 The argument really heats up if coconut or palm oil is used because these are not sustainable crops.
 They deplete the rain forest at a rapid rate.
-So, although greenhouse gases are not emitted, you still have to consider the materials used during construction.
+So, although greenhouse gases are not emitted, customers still have to consider the materials used during construction.

 The standout characteristic of polyurethane foam is that it is resistant to body impressions, which is the loss of height caused by mattress fatigue.
-It can often feel as though you aren’t sleeping on a bed at all if you are using the right mattress.
+It can often feel as though people aren’t sleeping on a bed at all if they are using the right mattress.
 Adding a support core that is the right firmness can make it significantly more comfortable while also extending its life.
 Thanks to the regularity of PU, the amount it will compact over time can be predicted by laboratory tests.
 Polyurethane typically loses up to 20 percent of its firmness, but this happens quite early as part of a settling process.
 Once this takes place the foam remains fairly consistent for many years.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.